plone/plone.app.blocks/README.rst

     <html data-layout="./@@default-site-layout">

-See ``rendering.txt`` for detailed examples of how the processing is applied, and ``esi.txt`` for details about how Edge Side Includes can be supported.
+See ``rendering.rst`` for detailed examples of how the processing is applied, and ``esi.rst`` for details about how Edge Side Includes can be supported.